- Outreach and Impact

 When should I submit my transcripts to AMCAS/AACOMAS, and do I need all of them - even those from that high school band class I got credit for?

 You must submit ALL transcripts, even if the credit from a class taken in high school appears on your OSU transcript.
 Community colleges can be especially slow so be sure to request those early (allow 6 weeks).
 You should request OSU transcripts as soon as spring quarter is over.
 Once AMCAS/AACOMAS has verified your grades, there are no updates.

 When should I submit my application?

 Apply early.
 Actual deadlines vary; the earliest deadline is Oct.
 15 (OHSU is among the schools with this deadline).
 Early is best, and it really makes a difference to submit your application by mid summer (preferably by Aug.
 1).
 Many schools have rolling admissions and will have fewer openings as the cycle progresses.

 What is a committee letter?

 When you are ready to apply to medical school, you must first meet with a coordinating member of the Pre-medical Committee, then with your regular pre-med advisor to open your pre-med file.
-The committee letter is a cover letter from your pre-med advisor that accompanies the packet of letters from faculty, doctors, employers, etc. You must have at least five letters in your pre-med file.
+The committee letter is a cover letter from your pre-med advisor that accompanies the packet of letters from faculty, doctors, employers, etc. You must have at least four letters in your pre-med file (but a good average is 5 to 7 letters).
 The cover letter gives an overview of your application, adding insight and additional information (that is why it is SO important for you to stay in touch with your pre-med advisor).
 Medical schools value committee letters.
 The packet is uploaded to medical schools as a single unit, and no updates are allowed.
 All deadlines must be met.
 Please see the Premed Application site for more details

 Do I need to wait to submit my application until my letters are ready?